prometheus/prometheus/docs/configuration/recording_rules.md

 # rule can produce.
 0 is no limit.
 [ limit: <int> | default = 0 ]

-# Offset the rule evaluation of this particular group by the specified duration.
+# Offset the rule evaluation timestamp of this particular group by the specified duration into the past.
 [ query_offset: <duration> | default = global.rule_query_offset ]

 rules: